luisloorcortez/Orquestation/tuning wordpress con barniz/README.md

-# tuning wordpress image with vasrnish
+# Tuning wordpress image with vasrnish

 ## in this folder you can find:
 ### docker-compose: This file has the following features: